JOIN LOGIN JOIN

 Will We See These Box Contents Flood eBay?

-dark eldar reaver wal horIf GW is telling stores to dispose of boxes and not return them, it creates an obvious question: What happens to the physical product that exists in the wild?
+dark eldar reaver wal horIf GW is telling stores to dispose of boxes rather than return them, it raises an obvious question: What happens to the physical product that exists in the wild?

 If cheap components from this box suddenly pop up on eBay, it would not be shocking.
 Nobody is accusing anyone of anything here, but the hobby has been around long enough to know how secondary markets behave when supply chains get weird.